Common Core Math Standards:

 Programming Interface: Photon Draw, Photon Blocks or Scratch via the Photon EDU App or the Photon Magic Bridge.

-- The teacher will instruct the students about how to use a coordinate plane.
+- The teacher will instruct the students about order of operations.

-- Break the students into groups of two - three students.
+- Break the students into groups of two to three students.